karlseguin/dcache/readme.md

 The default purger, `:fast` spawns a process and "randomly" remove keys from the cache.
 There are a lot of reasons not to like this purger.
 For one, it will evict non-expired entries even if expired entries exist.
 For another, the "randomness" will favor some values over another.
 Still, this is the default because it has a fixed cost: it will scan/delete no more than 1000 entries.
 Only 1 purger per segment is allowed to run at a time (a sentinel value within the segment is used.)

 The `:fast_no_spawn` behaves exactly like the `:fast` purger, but will not spawn a new process.
 Instead the purge operation will run as part of the the `put` or `fetch` operation that caused the insert, blocking it.
 Only 1 purger per segment is allowed to run at a time (a sentinel value within the segment is used.)

 The `:expired` purger spawns a process and removes all expired values from the segment.
 If no expired keys exist, the purger falls back to the `:fast` purger.
 Only 1 purger per segment is allowed to run at a time (a sentinel value within the segment is used.)
-Thisis NOT the default because the worst-case performance is a complete scan of the segment (and even this might not delete anything).
+This is NOT the default because the worst-case performance is a complete scan of the segment (and even this might not delete anything).

 The `:expired_no_spawn` behaves exactly like the `:expired` purger, but will not spawn a new process.
 Instead the purge operation will run as part of the the `put` or `fetch` operation that caused the insert, blocking it.
 Only 1 purger per segment is allowed to run at a time (a sentinel value within the segment is used.)